raxod502/intuitive-explanations/src/about/me.md

   management

-If you would like to recruit me, please read [contacting me](contacting.md), which lists several sectors I refuse to work in.
+If you would like to recruit me, please read [contacting me](contacting), which lists several sectors I refuse to work in.
 Unsolicited job offers for those areas will be reported as spam.

 ### Skills